 - For professional service, minutes showing licensee's presence at meetings/activity or a letter from the sponsoring organization.
 The number of hours served must be included.

 Registrants should keep written records, such as Certificates of Completion or transcript.

-Architects must maintain all documents for six years.
-Landscape architects must maintain documents for four years.
+Licensees must maintain all CE documents for six years.

 Failure to provide the requested record in the time frame established by the Board may result in disciplinary action, including fine, reprimand, suspension, revocation or denial of the application for renewal of the licensee's registration.

-Architects have 60 days to make up any hours that are disallowed by the Board; landscape architects have 90 days.
+Licensees have 60 days to make up any hours that are disallowed by the Board.

 This does not apply to persons who, in the opinion of the Board, have willfully disregarded the CE requirements.